wultra/docucheck/docs/Readme.md

 ## Usage

-Before you start using the tool, please check following documents:
+Before you start using the tool, please read following documents:

 - [Basic Principles](Basic-Principles.md) page makes an deeper introduction what `DocuCheck` does and how.
 - [Configuration File](Configuration-File.md) page describes configuration file, required by the tool.